von Neumann's problem and extensions of non-amenable equivalence relations: Preliminaries

 Two pmp actions $\Gamma\curvearrowright (X,\mu)$ and $\Lambda\curvearrowright (Y,\nu)$ of two locally compact second countable ({\it lcsc}) groups $\Gamma$ and $\Lambda$ are called {\it orbit equivalent} (resp. {\it stably orbit equivalent}) if their orbit equivalence relations are isomorphic (resp. stably isomorphic).
-Finally, the actions are called {\it von Neumann equivalent} if the associated crossed product von Neumann algebras are isomorphic. \end{definition}
+Finally, the actions are called {\it von Neumann equivalent} if the associated crossed product von Neumann algebras (see, e.g., \cite[Chapter X]{Ta03} for the definition) are isomorphic. \end{definition}